zothsu/theNeuroSpicyCamper/README.md

 # theNeuroSpicyCamper

-> Personal note taking app for  campgrounds.
-Application designed to track properties that are important to neurodivergent peoples.
+> Personal note taking app for  campgrounds, designed to track properties that are important to neurodivergent peoples.
+Neurodivergent people are often more sensitive to noise, crowds and machine noise from generators.

 ## Screenshots
 | Description | Screenshot |